Caspar2318/twitter-clone/README.md

 export const config = { api: { bodyParser: { sizeLimit: "5mb"}}};

-this also works for other object, just put this inside specific api function file as '/api/xxx.ts'
+this also works for other projects, just put this inside specific api function file as '/api/xxx.ts'